-TIED FIRE AUTHORI Volume I UFA Board Administrative Code of Policies and Procedures Chapter 4 Financial Section 1 Management of Public Funds
+UNIFIED FIRE AUTHORITY Rules, Policies and Procedures Volume I UFA Board Administrative Code of Policies and Chapter 4 Financial Section 1 Management of Public Funds Code of Policies and Procedures Public Funds

 2.1.2.
 Cash payments may not be made for money orders.